Milk Supply at 3 Months and Baby Sleep: Is My Supply Dropping?

 It may seem like you’re producing less breast milk at 3 months, but in fact your body is making about the same amount of breast milk, only at a different rate.
 When women first give birth, their bodies produce a vast supply of breast milk all at one – “just in case,” if you will.
 As time goes on, their bodies understand when and how much a baby will feed, so it begins to regulate its production rate.

-It’s alright to miss or be late on a pumping session every once in a while, but it’s very important that nursing parents expel breast milk regularly – about every 3-4 hours – to maintain a healthy supply and prevent duct blockages.
+It’s alright to miss or be late on a pumping session occasionally, but it’s very important that nursing parents expel breast milk regularly 3 months postpartum – about every 3-4 hours – to maintain a healthy supply and prevent duct blockages.

 Thank you!
 Your submission has been received!